inpercima/swaaplate/docs/configuration.md

 ## `general/useDocker`

 Defines whether the project could be build within docker.
-An empty Dockerfile and a docker-compose file will be created.
+An empty Dockerfile and a docker compose file will be created.

 * default: `false`
 * type: `boolean`